rs239/schema/docs/source/overview.rst

 dotted lines indicate distances between the same pairs of observations.

-Schema's seeks to learn a new distance metric between points, informed jointly by all the modalities.
+Schema seeks to learn a new distance metric between points, informed jointly by all the modalities.
 In Schema, we start by designating one high-confidence modality as the *primary* (i.e., reference) and the remaining modalities as *secondary*-- we've found scRNA-seq to typically